 You can also read this speech I wrote for a writers' convention some years ago.
 It has more advice.

 Please note that I’m not able to read and provide individual comments on people’s stories because I get WAY too many requests.
 I have to spend most of my time on my own writing, but hopefully the advice on the website will help you!

 A: Unfortunately because of my writing schedule I’m no longer booking events.
 I only do public events as part of the formal book tour each time a new book comes out, which I post on my web calendar.
 These are all arranged by the publisher many months in advance, not by me.
-While I visited hundreds of schools over the past few years and loved meeting young readers, the travel was hard on my family and my writing deadlines suffered.
+While I visited hundreds of schools in the past and loved meeting young readers, the travel was hard on my family and my writing deadlines suffered.
 Because of this, I no longer arrange any events outside the book tours -- this includes school visits, internet events, book fairs, private functions and any other type of event.
 Right now the most important way I can connect with young readers is to write the best books I can as quickly as I can, but thanks for your interest!

 A: My son Haley asked me to tell him some bedtime stories about the gods and heroes.
 I